Rob-P-Smith/llamamenu/README.md

 **This project is under active development and not yet considered a final release.**

+-- Only tested in Ubuntu 24.04 on AMD rocm 7 custom build, but should work with any gpu as long as llama is built for your system --

-While the system has been extensively tested and improved with a comprehensive test suite (18/18 tests passing), it should be considered **beta software**.
+While the system has been extensively tested and improved with a simple test suite (18/18 tests passing) and manual testing, it should be considered **beta software**.
 Users should expect:

 - **Potential bugs** in edge cases and uncommon configurations
 - **Ongoing improvements** to features and functionality